marcioferlan/vraptor4js-plugin/README.md

 </context-param>
 ```

-Then, invoke your JS Controllers using the absolute path to them (instead of relative paths), like this:
+Then, declare your JS Controllers using their absolute path, like this:
 ```
 <!-- AngularJS -->
 <script src="http://api.domain.com/v4js/angular/PersonController"></script>